 - One of the ways it achieves this is by increasing the body’s core temperature, while also increasing the body’s muscle temperature.
 By increasing muscle temperature you’re helping to make the muscles loose, supple and pliable.

-An effective warm up also has the effect of increasing both your heart rate and your respiratory rate.
+- An effective warm up also has the effect of increasing both your heart rate and your respiratory rate.
 This increases blood flow, which in turn increases the delivery of oxygen and nutrients to the working muscles.

 How to Structure Your Warm Up?

-Obviously, it’s important to start with the easiest and most gentle activity first, building upon each part with more energetic activities, until the body is at a physical and mental peak.
+It’s important to start with the easiest and most gentle activity first, building upon each part with more energetic activities, until the body is at a physical and mental peak.
 This is the state in which the body is most prepared for the physical activity to come, and where the likelihood of sports injury has been minimized as much as possible.
 So, how should you structure your warm up to achieve these goals?

 - The general warm up;